Amish Furniture- Heritage Sewing Cabinet

 While particle board laminated boards are widely used in office furniture, cutting a 13” x 27” hole in the top of a sewing cabinet changes the structural integrity of the top exposing the edges to absorb moisture.

-Amish furniture will never have particle board or MDF woods in their furniture.
-The cabinet fronts, and tops, including door and drawer fronts, will utilize premium solid hardwoods for the high wear areas.
-Cabinet grade matching veneer plywood will be used on the sides and in the case of a sewing cabinet inside the kneehole sides.
+Amish furniture will never have particle board or MDF wood in their furniture.
+The cabinet fronts, and tops, including door and drawer fronts, will utilize premium solid hardwoods for the high-wear areas.
+Cabinet-grade matching veneer plywood will be used on the sides and in the case of a sewing cabinet inside the kneehole sides.
 The back will be covered in the same plywood or a Luan type of plywood.
 Plywood is layered sheets of real hardwood laminated together providing a more stabilized wood that doesn’t expand and crack like solid wood while providing a stronger structural wood versus a single wood sheet.

 About the Builder